kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

       or if it has to be terminated due to resource crunch.
   * Recalculate OOM adjust score and Swap limits:
     * Since the total capacity of the node has changed, values associated with the nodes memory capacity must be recomputed.
-  * Handling unplug of reserved CPUs.
+  * Handling unplug of reserved and exclusively allocated cpus CPUs.

 * Fetching machine info via CRI
     * At present, the machine data is retrieved from cAdvisor's cache through periodic checks.
 There is ongoing development to utilize CRI APIs for this purpose.